top of page

 • improved heart health when started early in menopause.

-• maintaining muscle strength
+• maintained muscle strength

 • Possible reduced risk of colon cancer.